Partners in ESRD Care

 Eighteen ESRD Network Organizations, organized regionally, serve as liaisons between the federal government and providers of ESRD services.
 The ESRD National Coordinating Center (NCC) provides support and coordination at the national level for the Medicare ESRD Network Program under contract with CMS.
 The NCC supports improvement in the three core goals of the program (better care for the individual through beneficiary- and family-centered care; better health for the ESRD population; and reduced costs of ESRD care by improving care.

-Dialysis Facility Compare (DFC) is a Medicare service that helps beneficiaries, caregivers, and others find detailed information about Medicare-certified dialysis facilities.
+Care Compare on the Medicare.gov website is a Medicare service that helps beneficiaries, caregivers, and others find detailed information about Medicare-certified dialysis facilities.
 Individuals can compare the services and the quality of care that facilities provide; the website also has other resources for patients and family members who want to learn more about chronic kidney disease and dialysis.

 National Healthcare Safety Network